amitbrown21/OneTab-Media/README.md

 - 🎵 **Automatic Media Detection** - Detects when media starts playing in any tab
 - ⏸️ **Smart Pausing** - Automatically pauses media in other tabs when new media begins
-- ▶️ **Individual Controls** - Play/pause buttons for each tab with media
+- ⏸️ **Individual Controls** - Pause buttons for each tab with media
 - 🎛️ **Modern Interface** - Clean, modern popup to see and control all active media
 - 🔧 **Extension Toggle** - Master switch to enable/disable the entire functionality
 - 💾 **Persistent Settings** - Your preferences are saved across browser sessions
 - 🌐 **Cross-Browser** - Separate optimized versions for Chrome and Firefox
+- ☕ **Developer Support** - Easy way to support the developer with built-in link

 ## 📁 Project Structure

 ```
-Media Tab Manager/
+OneTab Media/
 ├── chrome-extension/          # Complete Chrome extension
 │   ├── manifest.json         # Chrome Manifest V3
 │   ├── background.js         # Service worker